Physical: 100: In popular culture

 On February 15, 2023, Netflix posted a tweet commending the women appearing on the show.

-A TikTok challenge called the "hanging challenge" was inspired by Quest 0 of the show, and encourages participants to hang from a bar to test how long they can hold on.
-Participants in the challenge often use the same hanging style the contestants on the show did to hold on for a longer time.
+A TikTok challenge called the "hanging challenge", inspired by Quest 0 of the show, encourages participants to hang from a bar to test how long they can hold on.
+Participants often use the same hanging style of the show's contestants to hold on for a longer time.